-Reporting - University Police & Other Law Enforcement Authorities
+Reporting - Department of Public Safety & Law Enforcement Authorities

 A sexual assault survivor can choose whether or not to report the assault to authorities and to what degree to pursue the matter, once reported.
 However, upon learning of a sexual assault, DPS is legally obligated to notify the Metropolitan Police.